eminsin/Learn-Statistical-and-Regression-Analysis/README.md

-# Learn Statistics and Regression Analysis with R
+# Statistics and Regression Analysis with R

-## Table of Contents
+## Contents
 ### [Chapter 1: Data](#chapter-1-:-data)
 * Instructions on installing R and R Studio
-* Some R essential
+* Some R essentials
   * Using R as a calculator
   * Assignment
   * Using c() to enter data